e-anima/broken_link_scanner/README.md

 After that run the script on a shell/cli because there is no tiemout!
 If you run it via browser you will get a timeout, doesnt work!

-##Colors
+## Colors
--"Red border with gray background" means a product is not "avaliable no more" -"Orange border" means that it is not a Product page.
-It may be a listing/search/top list -"Red background" with white font means 404 error page -"Light blue background" means that this link was already checked before(efficiency).
+1. "Red border with gray background" means a product is not "avaliable no more"
+2. "Orange border" means that it is not a Product page.
+It may be a listing/search/top list
+3. "Red background" with white font means 404 error page
+4. -"Light blue background" means that this link was already checked before(efficiency).
 You may want to search the log page for that link so you see where it is used and replace if neccessary.

-##Misc
+## Misc
--A url_log is written to to root folder
+1. A url_log is written to to root folder
--Inside /results you find a html results.html with the scanner results.
+2. -Inside /results you find a html results.html with the scanner results.
--Don´t abuse it and never run it on the webserver  your site is hosted on!
+3. Don´t abuse it and never run it on the webserver  your site is hosted on!
 As this can result of amazon banning the servers IP because of scraping attempts.
--Random sleep 5 - 10 sconds after every request to not hammer and avoid bands as this script could be categorized as a web-scraper.
+4. Random sleep 5 - 10 sconds after every request to not hammer and avoid bands as this script could be categorized as a web-scraper.
 DO NOT USE IT AS SUCH!